-Synchronize changes with ArcGIS Urban
+Save changes with ArcGIS Urban

-After you make changes to the scenarios or shapes in the imported scene, you must synchronize the changes in CityEngine to upload them to ArcGIS Urban.
-When you synchronize the scene, it is also updated with changes from the ArcGIS Urban version.
+After you make changes to the parcel shapes and their parcel attributes in the imported scene, you can save those changes to ArcGIS Urban.

-To synchronize the changes, click ArcGIS Urban > Synchronize all scenarios in the main menu.
+To save the changes to ArcGIS Urban, click ArcGIS Urban > Save changes to Urban in the main menu.